-If you are anything like us frogs, you’re wondering when the Los Angeles, Orange County, and San Diego theme parks, zoos and aquariums will reopen and what they may be like after the closures due to COVID-19.
+If you are anything like us frogs, you’re wondering when the Los Angeles, Orange County, and San Diego theme parks, zoos and aquariums will fully reopen and what they may be like after the closures due to COVID-19.
 We've ordered our themed character masks and are hopping to get back to the parks we love so much.
 But we can all agree that things will be a little different for some time.
 We want to have fun, but we want to stay safe and keep others safe too.

 What can we expect from these new procedures to keep us all healthy?
 The policies may vary per theme park and even by city.
 We've gathered the latest information for each park so you know what to expect when the California theme parks reopen and what measures are in place to keep park guests and employees safe and healthy during this time.